cmaher/cmaher.github.com/_posts/2015-08-04-developing-with-the-particle-photon.md

 ![particle photon installed with air conditioner](/images/developing-with-the-particle-photon/installed.jpg)

 One of the things people from outside of New York might not associate with the city is the ubiquity of in-window air conditioners.
-In fact, [most of us get by without central air](http://www.eia.gov/consumption/residential/reports/2009/air-conditioning.cfm).  my air conditioner has an infrared remote that lets me control it while enjoying the comfort of my couch but not when I’m away from my apartment.
+In fact, [most of us get by without central air](http://www.eia.gov/consumption/residential/reports/2009/air-conditioning.cfm).
+My air conditioner has an infrared remote that lets me control it while enjoying the comfort of my couch but not when I’m away from my apartment.
 This means that I often experience the joy of coming out of the sweltering 95° heat into my refreshing 92° apartment.
 When I found the Particle Photon, I saw it as a chance to alleviate myself of the summer’s problems.

 ## Initial Setup